OdaiAyyad/YOLOv8---Real-Time-Traffic-Signs-Detection-Project/README.md

 💡 Gained hands-on experience in model training, optimization, and implementation, preparing for future AI challenges.

-Acknowledgments
-Thanks to the tools and resources that supported this project, including the Ultralytics YOLO library.

 Feel free to explore this repository and share feedback! 🚀

-#ObjectDetection #YOLOv8 #ComputerVision #DeepLearning #AI #MachineLearning #DataScience